 Quitting smoking firstly requires the willpower and desire to stop permanently.
 Without this, any method will be an uphill struggle and the success rate reflects this.
 Smoking cessation treatments vary from person to person and quite often, a combination can work the most effectively.
 For example, many people call upon the NHS resources often available for free at your disposal as well as proven medication, whether that's in the form of tablets, patches or nicotine gum.

 When deciding to stop smoking, there are usually some factors to consider, which can be discussed with your doctor or medical professional.
 This may include your age and other lifestyle choices as well as medical history of yourself and your family.
-It may also depend on the amount of cigarettes you smoke daily.
+It may also depend on the number of cigarettes you smoke daily.
 You should plan your attempt to stop smoking carefully for better results:

 Quitting smoking will bring side effects – most commonly known as cravings – and a gradual process is always favoured over a quick fix.
 For example, prescription medication such as Champix is taken over a 12-week course with many people choosing to continue with a second dosage, whilst patches and gums must be applied continually to maintain the nicotine intake your body has become accustom to.
 This combined with friends and family support or counselling can be the perfect method, but ultimately perseverance, willpower and a strong network of support will help you kick the habit for good.